The ultimate guide for Fair newbies.

 The State Fair of Texas is the largest state fair in the nation, so it's understandable that it might be overwhelming for a first-time attendee.
 No worries – we've got your back with the ultimate guide for newcomers to help give you an idea of what to expect during your first visit to the fair.

-Before you get too eager and start marking your way to the fairgrounds in Fair Park, make some preparations for a fun-filled fair day.
+Before you start making your way to the fairgrounds in Fair Park, make some preparations for a fun-filled fair day.
 First, consider who your group consists of (kids, teens, adults) and plan things to do that will make everyone happy.
 Second, check out the many ways you can save on fair admission.
+Third, decide on parking arrangements before heading to the fair.
+We recommend taking the DART as an easy transportation option (there are several lines to hop on and you can save $2 on admission by using the GoPass app!)
 Finally, plan on wearing comfy walking shoes – your feet will thank you later.

 No matter who is in your group, the fair is full of activities and shows for people of all ages.
-Family-friendly favorites include the Kids' Boardwalk and Home on the Range – a petting zoo combined with a fun miniature farm for kids to practice their agricultural skills.
-If you plan on staying into the evening, don't miss the Starlight Parade or the Mattress Firm Illumination Sensation for a colorful show of lights, music and fireworks.
+Family-friendly favorites include the World of Magic show and Home on the Range – a petting zoo combined with a fun miniature farm for kids to practice their agricultural skills.
+If you plan on staying into the evening, don't miss the nightly Starlight Parade or the Mattress Firm Illumination Sensation for a colorful show of lights, music and fireworks.
 For a full list of attractions, see here.

 Rides and Games